Physer/Microshop.NET/README.md

 The Products service is responsible for storing and accessing product data.
 This only includes directly related product data, so things like prices and stock information is not part of this service.

-The Products service generates a pre-configured amount of fake products when the service starts and stores these in-memory.
+The Products service generates a pre-configured amount of fake products when the service starts.
-It then listens to messages on the servicebus when product data is requested.
-If a message comes in, it will retrieve the product data from the in-memory database and send it back to the servicebus.
+When the products have been generated, the service publishes a message on the servicebus with all product data.
 The Products service is a console application.

 ### Tests:

 - Unit Tests
+- Integration Tests
+  - Using [Testcontainers.NET](https://dotnet.testcontainers.org/) to simulate the complete environment.

 ### Libraries used:

 - Autobogus
 - Autofixture
-- Automapper
 - FluentAssertions
 - MassTransit (RabbitMQ)
 - NSubstitute
+- Testcontainers
 - XUnit

 ## Indexing service